shubhmsng/WebBrowser/README.md

 # WebBrowser
-Its an anrdoid based light web browser.
+Its an android based light web browser, it takes less space as well as less data consumption.